2.1.5. Sigflow engine

 `Alert details`

-window is displayed.The detailed information of this alert is displayed: see compteurs_alerte_sigflow.
+window is displayed.The detailed information of this alert is displayed: see Example of a Sigflow alert in the WebUI.The displayed counters are given in the Engine log data structure appendix.

 - In the interface named Kibana UI